Give us a call:306.744.2212

 Rejuvenation Project

 Some progress has been made on aspects of the Saltcoats Historic Cemetery Rejuvenation Project.
-Winter will be a time when our committee gathers information, makes specific plans, and looks after items that are not dependent on summer weather.
 After a great start, donations have stalled and we need all who care about the cemetery’s maintenance and improvement to do what they can to provide funds and, very importantly, get the message out to family and friends who no longer live within the community but who would have loved ones buried in this cemetery.
-Personal notes, Facebook pages, whatever connects you with others, have already proven helpful.
-Late summer and through the fall season just are not times when we give a lot of attention to projects like this.
+Personal notes, Facebook posts, whatever connects you with others, have already proven helpful.
 Please do all you can to pass the word to family and friends and to encourage them to help with this worthy effort to honour those who have gone before us.
+Donations can be made by cash, cheque and e-transfer.
+Cheques are to be made payable to Town of Saltcoats.
+E-transfers can be sent to saltcoatspayments@sasktel.net.
 For more information, a list of projects and ways to help, please click here.

 Email Notices